bartongroup/slivka/sphinx-docs/specification.rst

     - Description
   * - ``SLIVKA_HOME``
     - Path to the configurations directory.
-      Alternatively a SLIVKA_HOME environment variable can be set.
+      Alternatively, a SLIVKA_HOME environment variable can be set.
       If neither is set, the current working directory is used.
   * - ``--daemon/--no-daemon``
     - Whether the process should run as a daemon.